patelabhi787/local-repo/README.md

-This is my local repo Git Demo
+This is my local repo for Jenkins Demo